Bulletin #1143, Home Composting

 This is a series of three or more bins that allows wastes to be turned on a regular schedule.
 Turning units are most appropriate for gardeners with a large volume of yard waste and the desire to make a high-quality compost.

 Which wastes?
 Nonwoody yard wastes are appropriate.
-Kitchen wastes without meat, bones or fatty foods can be added to the center of a pile if it is turned weekly and reaches high temperatures.
+Kitchen wastes without meat, bones or fatty foods can be added to the center of a pile if it is turned regularly and reaches high temperatures.

-Advantages and disadvantages: This method produces a high-quality compost in a short-time utilizing a substantial input of labor.
+Advantages and disadvantages: This method produces high-quality compost in a short time and utilizes a substantial labor input.

-Variations: The unit can be built of wood, a combination of wood and wire, or concrete block.
-Another type of turning unit is the barrel composter, which tumbles the wastes for aeration.
+Variations: The unit can be built of wood, a combination of wood and wire, or a concrete block.
+Another turning unit type is the barrel composter, which tumbles the wastes for aeration.

 The following troubleshooting chart is a guide to more efficient composting using a turning unit.